 Following the rain delay, the 132nd.
 Argentine Polo Open Championship, at Palermo, resumed on Wednesday December 3, with two crucial games.
 The first match saw the clash between La Zeta Kazak and Los Machitos, with the former in need of a win to maintain their hopes alive to remain within the main draw of the 2026 Triple Crown.
 The second contest was the first semifinal, La Natividad La Dolfina vs. UAE.

 However, La Zeta Kazak were back in the game from the fifth chukka onwards, seizing the reins clearly – they outscored Los Machitos 2-0, with goals by Nico Pieres and Pelon Stirling to earn a 9-6 lead.
 Stirling added two more goals in the sixth to secure La Zeta Kazak a five goal advantage, 11-6.
 And the deal was almost said and done by the end of the seventh chukka, when La Zeta Kazak claimed a 15-7 lead.
-Los Machitos needed a miracle to overcome the result; and although they outscored La Zeta Kazak 3-1, it was the latter that took the win home, and they are still on the run for a chance to play the 2026 Triple Crown.
+Los Machitos needed a miracle to overcome the result; and although they outscored La Zeta Kazak 3-1 in the last chukka, it was the latter that took the win home, and they are still on the run for a chance to play the 2026 Triple Crown.

 The fifth chukka was quite similar – Juan Martín Nero picked the ball from Tomás Panelo and now the gap was reduced to just one goal.
-UAE almost overwhelmed La Natividad La Dolfina; even Juan Martín Nero could have tied the scores, but luck was not on their side, and once again, things turned in favour of the Cañuelas-based foursome.
+UAE almost overwhelmed La Natividad La Dolfina; even Nero could have tied the scores, but luck was not on their side, and once again, things turned in favour of the Cañuelas-based foursome.
 Poroto Cambiaso produced two goals, and La Natividad La Dolfina had a three-goal advantage.
 However, UAE quickly scored three unanswered goals and the gap was just one goal again (10-9).

 And what a thrilling last chukka!
-It was Tomás Panelo who ran quickly to the goalposts to secure UAE their first lead, 14-13.
+It was Tomás Panelo who ran quickly to the goalposts to give UAE their first lead, 14-13.
 A new tie would come, when Poroto converted a 30 yards penalty.
-But one certain Jeta Castagnola became the hero of the day – two spectacular consecutive goals to seal the deal, to secure La Natividad La Dolfina a very hard fought 16-14 win, that led them to the final of the 132° Argentine Polo Open Championship.
+Many started to think about a possible extra chukka, but one certain Jeta Castagnola became the hero of the day – he produced two spectacular unanswered goals to seal the deal, and secured La Natividad La Dolfina a very hard fought 16-14 win, and the first spot in the final of the 132° Argentine Polo Open Championship.

 THE LAST MATCHDATE OF THE 132nd.
 ARGENTINE POLO OPEN CHAMPIONSHIP WILL TAKE PLACE ON THURSDAY DECEMBER 4: